t3hmun/t3hmun.github.io.old/_drafts/2015-11-05-writing-a-package-for-atom-pt-1-basics.md

 ## Why

 I've been testing out Atom as a general code editor, and it does seem to have potential.
 It does take more than a second to load, making it still inferior to Sublime for instant text file hacking, but it seems nicer as a light-weight IDE.
-The plugins for Sublime are a little messy, I get the feeling that Atom is just a bit easier to work with out of the box.

 Anyway I decided I wanted to run [Pylint](http://www.pylint.org/) (and later [Pylama](https://github.com/klen/pylama)) automatically as I write code, highlighting syntax errors as you type is a lot quicker than running the linter in the console afterwards.
 I tried the [community Linter packages](https://github.com/AtomLinter) and they failed to satisfy me.